novak-99/cpplex/README.md

 Cpplex currently assumes independence for its complex distributions, which can be an erronous assumption.
 I plan to change the structure of distributions so that they can support correlation between the real and complex components, if it exists.

 ## Acknowledgements

+While the various sources I used for each function can be found in the documentation section, here, I would like to specially thank both the [cppreference documentation page](cppreference.com) and the [scipy documentation page](https://docs.scipy.org/doc/scipy/reference/index.html#scipy-api).
+Both of these pages helped me see which functions are typically implemented in complex/scientific computing libraries, sources on how to implement them, and various other conventions.